noobyme/kobovncviewer/README.md

 - copied latest framebuffer code from plato, probably wasnt necessary, could have added small changes to add mark 12 code without needing to copy over all other rest of files but i have no device to test it with
 - add panning for resolutions bigger than device can handle
 - minor other changes
+- Notes for documentation, copyrect is never sent by server, rect sizes are always under 100 pixels regardless of screen resolution except for raw encoding, so a full screen rect is never sent.
+End of frame happens much more often when no screen change and contains more than 1 temporal frame.
+Even if you request specific region, it will send pixels outside of that region due to rects lying partially inside/outside.
+Crashing was occuring because rects under threshold were updated immediately per rect in old update code. when no change occurs EOF is sent but no rects are.
+Nia framebuffer is 768, means x offset is 10, but device actual is 758

 ## Compilation instructions